SethSharp/odds-api/README.md

 **Another way to define your Client Class**

 You can bind your Client class at runtime in the AppServiceProvider.
-Allowing you to simply define the Client in the constructor of your class, without having to constantly pass the api credentials.
+Allowing you to simply define the Client on the container (via the constructor of a class in Laravel), without having to constantly pass the api credentials.
 ```php
 $this->app->bind(OddsClient::class, function () {
     return new OddsClient(config('odds-api.api_key'));